openSUSE/ast/README.md

 ### Differences From Rubinius

+  * `BEGIN { ... }` is not represented in the tree — it is just ignored.
+This is because ruby_parser throws the corresponding s-expression away.

   * Rubinius parses `__FILE__` as `Rubinius::AST::File` but `AST` parses it as `AST::StringLiteral` with the file name already substituted.
 This is because the substitution is done by ruby_parser already and AST can't influence it.